Parnab03/Gyanchakkhu-admin/README.md

 ### 🖋 **Code Quality**
 - Write **minimal and clean CSS** to avoid over-styling.
+- Write dedicated CSS files for different modules to ensure encapsulation and prevent style conflicts.
 - Ensure the code is **accurate and efficient**.

 ### 🔗 **GitHub Pull Request (PR) Rules**